-Yoga can play a crucial impact on the complete well-being of an individual, from both a physiological perspective to psychological, which we'll discuss later on in this post.
-As we discuss in many posts, one of best ideas for any beginner is to attend a few different types of yoga classes, or get with a certified yoga instructor who can help guide you in the right direction.
+Yoga can have a crucial impact on the complete well-being of an individual, from both a physiological perspective to psychological.
+We’ll be discussing some of these potential benefits later.
+One of best ideas for any novice is to attend a few different types of yoga classes.
+Additionally, discussing the practice with a certified yoga instructor who can help guide you in the right direction.

 A Brief Background On 6 Of the Most Popular Styles of Yoga: